borgbase/docs.borgbase.com/faq/index.md

 If you need to restore an older repo version, please contact support.
 We will make a full copy of the repo and do the restore there.

-## Doing a backup with `borg` takes too long.
-How can I make it faster?

-Depending on the bottleneck (mainly CPU, disk IO, network) you are encountering, there are some things you can do to speed up backups:
+## Why is my backup process so slow?

+First it helps to understand the steps `borg` follows when creating an initial or new backup:

+1. First it will do some housekeeping, like getting the index from the repo repo, if there is no local copy.
+2. Next it will compare all the inode ID and other attributes of all files to determine changed files.
+If you move your files to a new file system, the first backup run can take a bit longer, but no new data will be copied.
+3. If new data is found, Borg will checksum, compress and encrypt the files as segments of 1-5 MB, skipping any known segments.
+So if part of a large file changes, only new parts will be uploaded.
+4. Last, it will upload new segments to *BorgBase*.

+So the upload speed is not always the main bottleneck.
+Depending on your setup, you should also watch out for CPU usage or disk IO.
+It's generally difficult to improve uplink speed, but if you are CPU- or IO-limited, there are a few settings you can tune.
+Just be aware of the trade-offs.
+Maybe you are OK with a slower initial backup in order to have a smaller well-compressed backup in the future.

 - Make sure you choose an appropriate [compression level](https://borgbackup.readthedocs.io/en/stable/usage/help.html?highlight=compression#borg-help-compression) for your data.
 In general `lz4` (fast, but low compression) `zstd,3` (medium compression) and `zstd,8` (high compression) will work well.
 - If you don't need additional file flags, you can disable them with [`--nobsdflags`](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#nobsdflags) or `bsd_flags: false` in Borgmatic.
 In a future version this flag may be [renamed](https://github.com/borgbackup/borg/issues/4489) to `--noflags`.
 - Avoid excessive archive checking: `borg check` can read all backup segments and confirm their consistency.
 For large repos this can take a long time.
 BorgBase already uses different techniques to avoid bitrot in the storage backend, so `borg check` is not strictly necessary for this purpose.
 In Borgmatic set `checks` to `disabled` in the `consistency` section.
+- If you suspect a slow or unstable network connection, we can temporarily enable `iperf3` for you server-side.

 ## Which storage backend are you using?
-Is it safe?

-For the EU region, your data is saved on a Ceph storage cluster.
-The US region runs on several RAID-6 backed storage servers.
-Both technologies protect against hardware failure and bit rot.
+Both regions are currently using hardware RAID-6 backed storage servers.
+This protects against hardware failure and a degree of bit rot.
 For a list of the providers we work with, you can also see our [GDPR page](https://www.borgbase.com/gdpr).

 ## I have an existing Borg Backup repo on my own server or with another provider.
 How can I move it to BorgBase?